Akinobu Mayumi

 Akinobu Mayumi (真弓 明信, Mayumi Akinobu) is the former manager for the Hanshin Tigers baseball team in Japan's Nippon Professional Baseball.
 After serving 3 seasons (2009–2011) with the team, he was released in October after failing to make the 2011 play-offs.
 He was shortly replaced with by Yutaka Wada, who had also previously played for the team during his baseball career.

+Mayumi had been a star player for the Tigers during his playing days.
+He was part of the Tigers' team that won the 1985 Japan Series, and hit a home run in the series.
+Before playing for the Tigers, he was drafted by the Taiheiyo Lions and played for them, as well as a minor-league stint with the Lodi Orioles of the California League as part of a development program piloted by the Lions in the 1970s.